SFDO-Community-Sprints/EnhancedLeadConversion/README.md

 Help us give you the thanks you deserve!
 Please ensure that all contributing members of the team are included!
 * Team Leader(s): Sarah Joseph
 * GitHub Scribe(s): Josh Kidd
-* List of all Contributors: Tamara Vose, Kathryn Battista
+* List of all Contributors: Tamara Vose, Kathryn Battista, Clayton Goss

 ### Project Vision (Your first task as a team)
 We want to add additional functionality to Lead Conversion that isn't currently available in the existing NPSP functionality.
 Specifically, we will be looking to add: